The controversy over how the Minnesota Freedom Fund is spending its donations, explained

 Bigger goals

-While the protests might have been what inspired surge of donations to bail funds, the money was never wasn’t earmarked for only protestors.
+While the protests might have been what inspired a surge of donations to bail funds, the money wasn’t earmarked for only protestors.
 There are thousands of other people in jail on other charges who are imprisoned only because they can’t afford their bail.
 It’s an issue that cuts across race and class.
 Rich people can afford to pay their bail, while poor people are jailed because they cannot.
 How high a judge sets someone’s bail is essentially a comment on how much of a threat to public safety the judge thinks that person is, and race has historically influenced bail amounts.
-Nationally, black men pay 35% higher money bail amounts than white men for similar crimes.
+Nationally, Black men pay 35% higher money bail amounts than white men for similar crimes.

 Community bail funds counter those systemic racist tendencies that exist within policing, judges’ decisions, and the entire criminal justice system.
 “By paying bail for multiple people over an extended time, they make a larger statement about a community’s vision of freedom and safety that’s in contrast to the criminal system’s vision of freedom and safety, which says that safety is always on the side of incarcerating someone,” Simonson says.
-People have pooled their money to free their loved ones for as long as there has the need to do so, she adds, but the relatively newer phenomenon of community bail funds, where people pool their money to free strangers, makes an even more powerful statement.
+People have pooled their money to free their loved ones for as long as there has been the need to do so, she adds, but the relatively newer phenomenon of community bail funds, where people pool their money to free strangers, makes an even more powerful statement.

-Bail funds also have larger goals than just paying bail for individuals over and over, says Simonson “As much as bail funds respond to crisis—and they do, [because] someone being arrested is a crisis for that person and it’s a crisis for that family—they also play a long game,” she says.
+Bail funds also have larger goals than just paying bail for individuals over and over, says Simonson.
+“As much as bail funds respond to crisis—and they do, [because] someone being arrested is a crisis for that person and it’s a crisis for that family—they also play a long game,” she says.
 “That’s the power of bail funds.”
 The Minnesota Freedom Fund, for example, has been around for four years.
 Outside of a crisis situation such as nationwide protests against police brutality, bail funds play an important role in the effort for racial justice, and make a strong statement about a community’s commitment to that goal.

 That means the way they spend their money might change over time, too.
 Some bail funds have expanded to do court watch work and write reports about prosecutor behavior; others join statewide coalitions to end bail.
 When New York passed a set of bail reforms that established new regulations for bail funds, Brooklyn Community Bail Fund initially decided to actually stop paying bail.
 The act of regulating bail funds, they said, made them a part of the carceral system; instead of ending cash bail, lawmakers only made these bail funds more necessary, which is counter to their ultimate goal.
 They’ve since opened up their donations again, and in light of the protests, said that they are “deploying funds received to pay demonstrators’ bail to other funds in New York City, New York State, and around the country where there is need.”

 For many of the people who donated to a bail fund, it may have been one of the first steps they’ve taken to be a part of this larger fight against criminal injustice.
 Even within that fight—which activists have been taking part in for decades—the popularity of bail funds is relatively new.
 They started gaining more widespread attention this year, even before the recent protests, because of the COVID-19 pandemic.
 People realized that jails were a hotbed for the coronavirus and that paying bail was a way to get people out of jails and away from that health risk.
-Beyond these two crisis moments of the pandemic and the protests, Simonson hopes even more people get learn about the power of bail funds and the role they could play in the larger picture of criminal justice.
+Beyond these two crisis moments of the pandemic and the protests, Simonson hopes even more people get to learn about the power of bail funds and the role they could play in the larger picture of criminal justice.

 “I’m so excited about the attention that bail funds are getting because I think at this moment, if you started out just saying, ‘What are people in America angry about right now?’ you probably have a tendency to focus on police,” she says.
 “There’s something about bail funds that allow us to start to see the continuous violence of the carceral state from moment to moment to moment.
 And if we can start seeing that together, that leads to very different visions of where to go next, bigger visions of where to go next, and it means you can’t just focus on police.”